Jane H. Wood published her debut novel, GoldenEars: The Whispering Mountain, in 2019, and the follow-up in the series:

 This is a story of myths and legends, and an unusual friendship that emerges between a teenage boy and a wild wolf pup.
 A friendship against all odds, and where love and trust are the only things that truly matter.
-Jane’s passion for animal welfare, specifically wolves, is accentuated in her writing.
+Jane’s passion for animal welfare, specifically wolves, is accentuated in her writing of these novels.